Browsed by

 Views Daniel as genuine and prophetic (9:27; 11:31), as the word of God.

 Some modern Christians believe the Old Testament (OT) was simply the word of man and is fallible.
-However, the Apostle Paul viewed the OT as the infallible word of God.
-Below, we will use scriptural quotations followed by comments to show why this is true:
+However, the Apostle Paul viewed the Old Testament as the infallible word of God.
+How did Paul view the Old Testament, Luke and the Old Covenant?
+Below, we will use scriptural quotations followed, by comments to show why this is true:

 Escribano

-The term canon is used to describe the list of books approved for inclusion in the Bible.
+Where did the Old Testament canon of books come from?
+The term “canon” is used to describe the list of books approved for inclusion in the Bible.
 It stems from a Greek word meaning “rod,” as in a straight stick that serves as a standard for measuring.
 Hence, to speak of the biblical canon is to speak of authoritative books, given by God, the teachings of which define correct belief and practice.
 Obviously, only books inspired by God should be received as canonical.
 The Bible before you includes 39 books in the Old Testament (OT).
 Are these the right books?
 Who wrote them?
 What were their sources of information?
 These questions are asked by friends and foes of biblical faith.
-ThIs article touches on such issues with an aim to bolster confidence in the OT as the “inspired” “word of God” (1 Thessalonians 2:13 NLT; 2 Timothy 3:16 NLT).
+ThIs article touches on such issues with an aim to bolster confidence in the Old Testament Canon of books as the “inspired” “word of God” (1 Thessalonians 2:13 NLT; 2 Timothy 3:16 NLT).

 Some suggest Moses knew the ancient histories because God revealed them to him supernaturally.
 In this scenario, God’s inspiration of Moses would include God supplying Moses with historical details about far gone people, places, times, and even conversations—information Moses would not have known had God not told him.
 This possibility cannot be ruled out in principle since God is capable of working such miracles, but careful analysis reveals the Pentateuch nowhere hints that the historical narratives were given to Moses in this manner.
 For instance, Genesis never says anything like, “The word of the Lord came to Moses, saying, ‘This is the history of Abraham.'”
 Instead, the Genesis narratives about Abraham and other historical figures read like straightforward accounts that have been handed down in the usual way: through oral and written records, with the oral records presumably originating soon after the events occurred.
 In this case, we would add that God superintended the transmission of the early oral and written accounts so that Moses received reliable histories worthy of inclusion in Genesis.